smithjd/sql-pet/docs/098-leveraging-database-views.md

 A database `view` is an SQL query that is stored in the database.
 Most `views` are used for data retrieval, since they usually denormalize the tables involved.
 Because they are standardized and well-understood, they can save you a lot of work.

-### Why views are useful
+### Why database `views` are useful

 Database `views` are useful for many reasons.

   * **Authoritative**: database `views` are typically written by the business application vendor or DBA, so they contain authoritative knowledge about the structure and intended use of the database.
   * **Performance**: `views` are designed to gather data in an efficient way, using all the indexes in an efficient sequence and doing as much work on the database server as possible.
-  * **Abstraction**: `views` are abstractions or simplifications of complex queries that provide customary aggregations.
+  * **Abstraction**: `views` are abstractions or simplifications of complex queries that provide customary (useful) aggregations.
 Common examples would be monthly totals or aggregation of activity tied to one individual.
-  * **Reuse**: a `view` puts commonly used code in one place where it can be used by many people.
-    * If you find any problems in a `view`, it only needs to be fixed in one place.
+  * **Reuse**: a `view` puts commonly used code in one place where it can be used for many purposes by many people.
+If there is a change or a problem found in a `view`, it only needs to be fixed in one place, rather than having to change many places downstream.
-    * Simplifies downstream code, making it easier to read and maintain.
   * **Security**: a view can give selective access to someone who does not have access to underlying tables or columns.
   * **Provenance**: `views` standardize data provenance.
-For example, the the `AdventureWorks` database all of them are named in a consistent way that suggests the underlying tables that they query.
+For example, the `AdventureWorks` database all of them are named in a consistent way that suggests the underlying tables that they query.
 And they all start with a **v**.

-### Rely on and be critical of `views`
+### Rely on **and** be critical of `views`

-They are boring, but very important.
-May need verifidation or auditing -- not only as to whether they represent the enterprise correction but whether they meet your needs?
-People may forget why a specific view exists, who is using it, etc., etc. Therefore any given view might be a forgoten vestige or part of an production data pipeline or might a priceless nugget of insight.
+Because they represent a conventional view of the database, a `view` may seem quite boring; remember why they are very important.
+Just because they are conventional and authorized, they may still need verification or auditing when used for a purpose other than the original intent.
+They can guide you toward what you need from the database but they could also mislead because they are easy to use and available.
+People may forget why a specific view exists and who is using it.
+Therefore any given view might be a forgotten vestige or part of an production data pipeline or might a priceless nugget of insight.

 ### How to unpack and inspect a `view`

-Using a view to retireve data from the database will be completely standard across all flavors of SQL.
+From a retrieval perspective a database `view` is just like any other table.
+Using a view to retrieve data from the database will be completely standard across all flavors of SQL.
+(To find out what a view does behind the scenes requires that you use functions that are **not** standard.)

 ```r